arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 ## Knowledge Check

-1. What is the primary value of creating a gold standard annotated dataset?
+1. What is the primary value of creating a gold-standard annotated dataset?

 [( )] A. Increasing dataset size
 [(X)] B. Producing high-quality, expert‑validated labels to enable reliable model training and evaluation